matt-gardner/pra/README.md

 enough with computers to know how to change a path if you get a file not found error):

-1. Download the graph files from ....
-(TODO)
+1. Download the graph files from http://rtw.ml.cmu.edu/emnlp2013_pra/ (note: those files aren't actually there yet...)
 2. Run the command found in the tar file ....
 (TODO)

 License